 In 1974, Bamford and his wife Vicki spent an adventurous year in Taiwan where he served as a counselor at the Tapei Middle School.
 Upon returning to Greeley, Bamford was named vice principal (now known as assistant principal) of Brentwood Middle School and eventually became the principal at Chappelow Middle School.

-Josie Brynn Bamford was born in 1979 and in 1981 Gary, Vicki, and Josie moved to Grand Junction.
+Josie Brynn Bamford was born in 1979 and in 1981 Gary, Vicki, and Josie moved to Grand Junction, where Gary opened the new Bookcliff Junior High as its principal.
 Josh William Bamford joined the family in 1982.
 In 1986, Gary and his family were drawn back to the Front Range where he assumed the principalship of Boltz Junior High (now Boltz Middle School) in Fort Collins.
 He later became executive director of Personnel for PSD in 1989.

 In 1993, Bamford once again began the grueling, yet joyful task of opening a new school: - Preston Junior High (now a middle school).

-After 7 years at Preston Junior High, Bamford became assistant superintendent of Secondary Schools, and briefly interim superintendent of Poudre School District PSD in 2004 before retiring.
+After seven years at Preston, Bamford became assistant superintendent of Secondary Schools, and briefly interim superintendent of Poudre School District PSD in 2004 before retiring.

 Bamford has etched his name into the minds and hearts of students in Colorado – but specifically within PSD – where he served faithfully, for 14 years.
 Bamford, who passed away June 3, 2014, has left a legacy that will continue through Bamford Elementary.
 This remarkable man has changed the lives of many students and staff.